 Like installation, many companies charge per hour of customer support.
 Some others charge for after-hours calls or only offer a limited amount of support hours per month.
 At KORONA, we believe that support should be included in your monthly subscription.
 Moreover, there shouldn’t be a cap on the amount of support we provide.
 That’s why we’re here 24/7 by phone, chat, or email for whatever issue you need to be resolved.

 Some point of sale pricing includes long-term contracts, many of which come with pricing changes along the way.
 Others also charge you a cancellation penalty.
-Whichever POS solution you are thinking about, make sure that you avoid both of these.
+Whichever POS solution you are thinking about, make sure that you avoid POS early termination fees and payment processing contracts.
 You should be able to cancel at any time, free of charge.
-KORONA is confident in our product and ethical in our approach.
+KORONA POS is confident in our product and ethical in our approach.
 We have no desire to rope anyone into cumbersome contracts.

 Some customers looking for a new point of sale are hoping to find a one-time purchase of their software.
 Unfortunately, such purchases do not come with support included and any updates to the software require an additional fee or a completely new purchase.
 Our SaaS is month to month and includes free updates and upgrades each month.